 source: http://www.dmv.pa.gov/Information-Centers/Military-Veterans/Pages/Military-Personnel.aspx The relevant part is a ways down the page.

-South Carolina: If you’re an active duty military member or a dependent, or a Department of Defense employee stationed outside South Carolina, you may renew your driver’s license by mail.
+South Carolina: If you’re an active duty military member or a dependent, or a Department of Defense employee stationed outside South Carolina, you may renew your driver’s license online or by mail.
 To renew your license by mail, submit all of the following documents:

 - Mail-In Renewal Application (SCDMV Form DL-63)